RomanAyalew/readingnotes/class01.md

 # H1 Markdown
      *Markdown is a way to style text on the web. we can use markdown around GITHUB to style and add content into our webpage.
-  Here are some of the style we can add into our webpage using markdown* ;
+  Here are some of the style we can add into our webpage using markdown here are some example* ;

-1,text
+-text

-2,images
+-images

-3,Headers and quotes
+-Headers and quotes

-4,inline codes and links
+-inline codes and links

-5,lists etc
+-lists etc

 ## H2 There is diffrent markdown syntax for each style.
 We can find diffrent markdown syntax by googling.
 Here is the website i found to get some of The basic syntax